-Cash and short-term deposits in the balance sheet comprise cash at bank and on hand, short-term deposits and bank overdrafts.
+Cash and short-term deposits in the balance sheet comprise cash at bank and on hand, short-term deposits with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value and bank overdraft.
 Bank overdrafts are shown within interest-bearing loans and borrowings in current liabilities on the balance sheet.